 Google Chrome has a feature that allows sending the link within connected devices without leaving your page.
-You can send the links between PC, Mac, Android Phones, and other devices that are signed in with the same Google account.
+You can send the links between PC, Mac, Android Phones, and other devices signed in with the same Google account.

-How to Send Link to Devices from Chrome Computer?
+Send Link to Devices

 - Launch the Google Chrome browser on your computer.